Winning Techniques Coronavirus (COVID-19) Operational Plan

 - Staff and guest are encouraged to get fully vaccinated as soon as possible.

-- If you’ve been in close contact with someone infected by COVID-19, with high chances of being infected yourself, please consider the safety of your community stay at home.
+- If you’ve been in close contact with someone infected by COVID-19, with high chances of being infected yourself, please consider the safety of your community and stay at home.
 You will also be asked not to come into physical contact with any other staff members or guests during this time.

 - If you have symptoms such as: fever and/or chills, cough, shortness of breath, decrease or loss of taste or smell, sore throat or difficulty swallowing, runny or stuffy/congested nose, headache, nausea, vomiting and/or diarrhea, extreme tiredness or muscle aches please stay home.